musevlt/mpdaf/doc/image.rst

   @savefig Image9.png width=4in
   In [26]: subima.plot()

-The `inside <mpdaf.obj.Image.inside>` method lets the user test whether a given coordinate is inside an image.
+The `~mpdaf.obj.Image.inside` method lets the user test whether a given coordinate is inside an image.
 In the following example, dec and ra are the coordinates of the center of the image that were calculated in the preceding example.